mechatama/bigcommerce-api-docs/resources/orders.md

     "count": 10
   }
 </pre>
-Here are resources to delete orders.
-This is a potentially destrutive operation.
-Remember that you cannot recover deleted orders.

 ### DELETE orders.json
 DELETE all orders

 ### DELETE orders/id.json
 DELETE a order

+Deleting orders is a potentially destrutive operation.
+Deleted orders cannot be recovered.

 ### POST orders.json

-Effectively the Orders POST API allows you to submit a manual order.
+The Orders POST resource allows you to manually create and submit an order.

-The API allows you to create overrides for values, e.g: product prices, subtotal and totals.
-When not supplied the API will use the store's values and do the calculation automatically as if an order was made through the store, respecting tax rules set by the store which are applicable to the billing/shipping address of the order.
+You can create overrides for values such as product prices, subtotal and totals.
+When not supplied the resource will use the pre-set store values and do the calculation automatically, respecting tax rules which are applicable to the billing/shipping address of the order.

 ##### Specifics on Products